 Good tips on how to test drive a new home or neighborhood before closing

 Would you buy a car without giving it a test drive?
 Probably not.
 How about buying a home?
 How can you test drive a home or neighborhood?
-We are going to give you some good tips on how to first time buyers doing neighbor checkinvestigate the neighborhood and other vital items outside the home.
+We are going to give you some good tips on how to investigate the neighborhood and other vital items outside the home.

 You need to take the time to do your homework before you close on a home.
 Finding the right home and making smart choices can save you big money in the long-run.
 So how much time should your commit to the process?
 Let’s do a comparison to the average fantasy football player spending 6.9 hours every week working on their team.
 Meanwhile, the average consumer will visit about 40 websites before booking a vacation.